corda/corda/docs/source/corda-configuration-file.rst

 It is possible to add placeholders to the ``node.conf`` file to override particular settings via environment variables.
 In this case the
-``rpcSettings.address`` property will be overridden by the ``RPC_ADDRESS`` environment variable, and the node will fail to load if this environment variable isn't present (see: :ref:`hiding-sensitive-data` section for more information).
+``rpcSettings.address`` property will be overridden by the ``RPC_ADDRESS`` environment variable, and the node will fail to load if this environment variable isn't present (see: :ref:`hiding-sensitive-data` for more information).

 .. sourcecode:: groovy